 Eggs have 6g of protein and only 70 calories

-Eggs are kept in the fridge in Canada because all eggs are graded at a grading station, such as Sparks Eggs and Burnbrae.
-Eggs found on the shelf in areas such as Europe are not graded and therefore do not need to be stored in the fridge
+Eggs are kept in the fridge in Canada because all eggs are washed at a grading station, such as Sparks Eggs and Burnbrae.
+Eggs found on the shelf in areas such as Europe are not washed and therefore do not need to be stored in the fridge

 There is no difference between a brown and a white egg nutritionally… brown eggs tend to be higher in price due to brown hens eating more food because they are a bigger bird